Skip to main content

 #Packing List

-• Cash in smaller denominations for street food and market stalls
+• Cash in smaller denominations (Thai Baht) for street food, market stalls, and tuk-tuk negotiations

 #Backup Plans

-If Chinese New Year crowds in Yaowarat are overwhelming: The smaller Chinese temple at Wat Mangkon Kamalawat (Dragon Flower Temple, on Yaowarat Road) holds its own New Year ceremonies earlier in the evening and is less packed than the main street procession — incense, candlelight, and the accumulated merit of a hundred years of Chinese-Thai worship.
+If Yaowarat CNY crowds are overwhelming: Wat Mangkon Kamalawat (Dragon Flower Temple) on Yaowarat Road holds its own New Year ceremonies in the early evening and is less packed than the main street procession.
+Free entry.
+Incense, candlelight, and a century of Chinese-Thai worship in a quieter setting.
+The 2026 retrospective: when Yaowarat's main programme was cancelled for Queen Sirikit's mourning, Wat Mangkon Kamalawat continued its temple ceremonies as the primary in-temple alternative.

-If Magha Puja timing doesn't align with your visit: Wat Benchamabophit (the Marble Temple, near the Dusit Palace area) holds Buddhist ceremonies on every full moon, not only Magha Puja — the wian thian candlelight circuit is observable any full moon evening throughout the year.
+If you miss Makha Bucha timing: Wat Benchamabophit (the Marble Temple, near Dusit Palace) holds Buddhist ceremonies on every full moon, not only Makha Bucha.
+The wian thian candlelight circuit is observable any full moon evening throughout the year.

-If the heat in late February becomes uncomfortable: The Bangkok Art and Culture Centre (BACC) at the National Stadium BTS junction is a free-entry contemporary art space with multiple gallery floors, a pleasant café, and an excellent art bookshop — a reliable two-hour air-conditioned cultural programme on any overheated Bangkok afternoon.
+If late-February heat or haze becomes uncomfortable: Bangkok Art and Culture Centre (BACC) at the National Stadium BTS junction is free-entry contemporary art across nine floors with an excellent bookshop and café.

 #Budget & Costs

-February remains peak season with premium pricing, though rates are marginally lower than the December–January peak.
+February remains peak season with premium pricing, though rates ease 5-10% from the December-January peak.

 #Safety & Health